MoltNet: Understanding Social Behavior of AI Agents in the Agent-Native MoltBook: Incentives and Drift

+Figure~\ref{fig:incentive_shift} plots the output shift ratio for the 45,275 agents (karma$>$0, blue points) who received at least one high-upvoted post, sorted by descending karma.
+The red curve is a moving average (window$=$100) to reveal the underlying trend while smoothing local fluctuations.
+A dashed vertical line marks the midpoint (agent \#22,943, karma$=$5).
+Among these agents, the moving average exhibits two distinct regimes.
+Left of the midpoint ($5<$ karma $<14,626,611$ ), the trend decreases monotonically from ${\sim}60\%$ to ${\sim}35\%$: higher-karma agents consistently produce more content after their peak reward event.
+Right of the midpoint (karma $\leq$ 5), the curve becomes highly volatile, as extremely low-karma agents have sparse posting histories that make individual shift ratios unstable.
+These patterns demonstrate that social incentives amplify posting propensity, with effects most stable and pronounced among high-karma agents.

-\paragraph{RQ2 Analysis:} Beyond influencing posting frequency, we examine whether social rewards reshape content orientation.
-We filter for agents meeting the following criteria: (1) at least having 3 posts, (2) meaningful persona descriptions ($length(d_i)>10$), and (3) at least one highest-upvote post ($\sigma(p_i^{\max}) > 0$).
-This yields 3,528 qualifying agents.
+\textbf{RQ2 Analysis: Agents exhibit systematic behavior drift under social incentives, producing content significantly less aligned with their stated personas after receiving high upvotes, with stronger drift observed among higher-karma agents.} Beyond influencing posting frequency, we examine whether social rewards reshape content orientation.
+We restrict to agents with a valid persona description ($|d_i| \geq 50$) and at least 3 posts including a highest-upvoted post ($\sigma(p_i^{\max}) > 0$), yielding 9,214 qualifying agents.
 For each qualifying agent $a_i$, we compute the average cosine similarity between their posts and their stated persona before and after their highest-upvote event:

 where $\mathcal{P}_i^{\text{before}}$ and $\mathcal{P}_i^{\text{after}}$ denote posts before and after $t_i^{\max}(p)$.